nop33/si/src/content/blog/crosspost-the-case-for-a-cosmic-endowment-fund/index.md

 category: ""
 isHighlighted: false
 ---
-*This is a crosspost from the blog [Machinocene](https://machinocene.substack.com/) - written by our Senior Tech Policy Specialist, Kevin Kohler, who writes a weekly deep dive on how to prepare for a future with artificial general intelligence.*
+*This is a crosspost from the blog [Machinocene](https://machinocene.substack.com/) - written by our Senior Tech Policy Specialist, Kevin Kohler, who writes a weekly deep dive on how to prepare for a future with artificial general intelligence.
+You can find the original post [here](https://machinocene.substack.com/p/the-case-for-a-cosmic-endowment-fund).*

 More than 99.99% of our Universe’s natural resources, from the deep seabed, the Moon, asteroids, and beyond, are the [common heritage of mankind](https://en.wikipedia.org/wiki/Common_heritage_of_humanity).
 I don’t mean this in a poetic sense.
 I mean this in a legal sense.
 No country has sovereignty over these resources.
 Based on the [Outer Space Treaty (1967)](https://en.wikipedia.org/wiki/Outer_Space_Treaty) and the [United Nations Convention on the Law of the Sea (1982)](https://en.wikipedia.org/wiki/United_Nations_Convention_on_the_Law_of_the_Sea) they belong to all of us.